-Fourteen agencies in the Fort Snelling area receive water and sewer service from the City of Minneapolis, as noted in Appendix I. The primary contributor of wastewater is the Metropolitan Airports Commission, with 214 million gallons (MG) of wastewater discharged in 2015, which represents approximately 76 percent of wastewater flows from the entire Fort Snelling area.
+Fourteen agencies in the Fort Snelling area have agreements with the City of Minneapolis for water and sewer service.
+The primary contributor of wastewater is the Metropolitan Airports Commission, with 214 million gallons (MG) of wastewater discharged in 2015, which represents approximately 76 percent of wastewater flows from the entire Fort Snelling area.
 The second largest contributor is the Minneapolis Veterans Affairs (VA) Medical Center with 55 MG, or 20 percent, in 2015.
-A complete list of agencies and 2015 wastewater flow contributions is contained in Appendix I. This area is shown in Figure 4.8.
+A complete list of agencies and 2015 wastewater flow contributions is contained in Appendix I. Copies of the interagency water/sewer agreements are available from the Minneapolis Public Works Water Treatment and Distribution Division.
+This area is shown in Figure 4.8.